mouniraz/stateawithcoposer/README.md

 in this step prepare a LazyColumn of tasks add a compose ItemTask(task:Task) then ListTask(tasks:List<Task>)
+Test with a constant list of tasks that you define
 ## Steps3
 insert ListTask in MainScreen that contain a scaffold